 Now suppose the material in the wall absorbs 80% of the middle and high frequencies.
-That means that 20% of the volume passes through the wall the middle and high frequencies.
-Thus you would hear a volume of 14%.
+That means that 20% of the volume passes through the wall.
+Therefore you would hear a volume of 14%.
 That is 70% going into the wall times 20% of that coming out = 0.7 X 0.2 = 0.14 = 14%.

 Supposing only 30% of the volume of low frequencies is absorbed.
 That means 70% passes though, resulting in a volume of 49% of the original sound for the low frequencies (0.7 X 0.7 = 0.49 = 49%).

 Before the sound leaves the wall, some of it is reflected at the wall to air surface or interface.
 Typically, the internal reflection is less than the reflection from the air to the wall.
 Let’s say the internal reflection is 10% for all wavelengths.